 - No internal quality assurer (IQA) in place

-- Proven collusion or persistent bad marking of centre marked assessments
+- Proven collusion or persistent bad marking of ATC marked assessments

-- Suspected or proven cases of maladministration/malpractice at the centre and/or the services provided by the centre and/or its satellite centres or third parties
+- Suspected or proven cases of maladministration / malpractice at the ATC and / or the services provided by the ATC and / or its satellite centres or third parties

-- Made certification claims before learners have completed the unit(s)/qualification(s)
+- Made certification claims before learners have completed the unit(s)n / qualification(s)

 - An increased likelihood of an adverse effect occurring (e.g. something that is likely to have an adverse effect on the standards of the qualifications they are delivering or public confidence in qualifications)

-- Breached any requirement contained in the approved training centre agreement and/or qualification approval application submitted by the centre and accepted by Safety Training Awards
+- Breached any requirement contained in the ATC agreement and / or qualification approval application submitted by the centre co-ordinator and accepted by Safety Training Awards

-- Repeatedly breached requirements contained in the approved training centre agreement and/or qualification approval application submitted by the centre and accepted by Safety Training Awards in such a manner as to reasonably justify doubts about its ability or intention to deliver our qualifications and services in accordance with the terms of outlined in the application(s).
+- Repeatedly breached requirements contained in the ATC agreement and / or qualification approval application submitted by the centre co-ordinator and accepted by Safety Training Awards in such a manner as to reasonably justify doubts about its ability or intention to deliver our qualifications and services in accordance with the terms of outlined in the application(s).

-- When a centre is first recognised and approved by us to offer one of our qualifications, and/or if they have subsequently applied and been approved to offer another qualification in a sector or qualification type that is significantly different from previous qualifications they offer, we will approve the centre to offer the qualification(s) and not process any certificate claims for the qualification(s) until the centre has received a satisfactory monitoring visit.
-This approach is normal practice amongst awarding organisations and is generally seen as good practice and is intended to help ensure the centre is delivering this ‘new’ qualification effectively before certificates can be issued.
+- When an ATC is first recognised and approved by us to offer one of our qualifications, and / or if they have subsequently applied and been approved to offer another qualification in a sector or qualification type that is significantly different from previous qualifications they offer, we will approve the centre to offer the qualification(s) and not process any certificate claims for the qualification(s) until the ATC has received a satisfactory monitoring visit.
+This approach is normal practice amongst awarding organisations and is generally seen as good practice and is intended to help ensure the ATC is delivering this ‘new’ qualification effectively before certificates can be issued

-- Should a centre refuse to pay outstanding fees after various contact with our finance team, then we may remove approval and/or centre approval with immediate effect.
-Such a decision would not be considered a sanction but a commercial decision.
+- Should an ATC refuse to pay outstanding fees after various contact with our Finance team, then we may remove approval and / or centre approval with immediate effect.
+Such a decision would not be considered a sanction but a commercial decision

-- Undertaking additional visits to a centre to provide them with a greater level of support and/or monitoring depending on their needs and performance.
+- Undertaking additional visits to an ATC to provide them with a greater level of support and / or monitoring depending on their needs and performance

-- Requiring specific centre personnel (e.g. independent tutors, assessors and IQAs) to undergo additional training and/or scrutiny by the centre if there are concerns about their ability to undertake their role in the delivery and assessment of our qualifications effectively.
-Such decisions would normally be communicated to the centre via an ‘action’ following a centre EQA monitoring visit.
+- Requiring specific centre personnel (e.g. independent tutors, assessors and IQA’s) to undergo additional training and / or scrutiny by the ATC if there are concerns about their ability to undertake their role in the delivery and assessment of our qualifications effectively.
+Such decisions would normally be communicated to the ATC via a ‘action’ following a centre EQA monitoring visit.
 It is important to note that we reserve the right to impose a number of restrictions against individuals at any time.
-Ordinarily restrictions would be imposed against individuals either during or prior to conducting an investigation into maladministration or malpractice connected to a centre with whom the individual(s) is/are connected.
-Restrictions against individuals may include not permitting specific personnel to be involved in the delivery/assessment of our qualifications for a specified period of time.
+Ordinarily restrictions would be imposed against individuals either during or prior to conducting an investigation into maladministration or malpractice connected to an ATC with whom the individual(s) is / are connected.
+Restrictions against individuals may include not permitting specific personnel to be involved in the delivery / assessment of our qualifications for a specified period of time

-- Appointing our staff to observe an assessment at the centre if there are concerns around the centre’s arrangements and/or the centre is unable to resource particular assessments.
-Such actions will be discussed with the centre during or after a centre EQA monitoring visit
+- Appointing our staff to observe an assessment at the ATC if there are concerns around the ATCs arrangements and / or the ATC is unable to resource particular assessments.
+Such actions will be discussed with the ATC during or after the EQA monitoring visit

-- Applying a penalty fee on the centre if they have breached our assessment paper procedures and this has led to us having to fully withdraw an assessment paper from circulation.
+- Applying a penalty fee on the ATC if they have breached our assessment paper procedures and this has led to us having to fully withdraw an assessment paper from circulation.

 Sanctions That May Be Imposed on Centres

-Sanctions that may be imposed as part of a centre approval, qualification approval decision, monitoring activity or investigation into a complaint, appeal or allegation of malpractice and/or maladministration include withholding certificates (e.g. suspending certification status) and preventing further learner registrations by the centre (e.g. suspending registration status):
+Sanctions that may be imposed as part of a centre approval, qualification approval decision, monitoring activity or investigation into a complaint, appeal or allegation of malpractice and / or maladministration include withholding certificates (e.g. suspending certification status) and preventing further learner registrations by the ATC (e.g. suspending registration status):